matthewlong29/PareAndFlourish_Site/_posts/2017-09-24-how-to-transition-your-resume-for-a-new-career.md

 Think outside of professors and your supervisors.
 Good references can come from certain programs you did in college, organizations you’re part of, or volunteer programs you’ve participated in.
 Use the people who can speak to the skills you’ll be using in the job you’re applying for.

-<blockquote><span class="boldText">Pro tip</span>: Always remember to ask the person first, before listing them on your resume as a reference.</blockquote>
+>**Pro tip**: Always remember to ask the person first, before listing them on your resume as a reference.

 ### Use the functional resume to your advantage